Konstantin Kavarnaliev

-Konstantin Velikov Kavarnaliev is a Bulgarian major general, who died at the Battle of Doiran during the Second Balkan War.
+Konstantin Velikov Kavarnaliev was a Bulgarian major general, who died at the Battle of Doiran during the Second Balkan War.

 Biography

-Konstantin Kavarnaliev was born in Shumen on February 15, 1866, in a trading family.
+Konstantin Kavarnaliev was born in Shumen on 15 February 1866 to a trading family.
 He graduated from the Vasil Levski National Military University at 7s class.

 Military career

-As Junker who participated in the Serbo-Bulgarian War who commands the 3rd company of the Fifth Danube Infantry Regiment and participated in military operations in Battle of Slivnitsa, Tsaribrod (November 11 to 12) and Pirot (November 14–15).
+As Junker who participated in the Serbo-Bulgarian War who commands the 3rd company of the Fifth Danube Infantry Regiment and participated in military operations in Battle of Slivnitsa, Tsaribrod (11-12 November) and Pirot (14–15 November).
 Manifested in battle near the village of Aldomirovtsi.
-For honors in the war on December 3, 1885, he was promoted to the rank of lieutenant and awarded the Military Order "For Courage", IV degree.
+For honors in the war on 3 December 1885 he was promoted to the rank of lieutenant and awarded the Military Order "For Courage", IV degree.

 Kavarnaliev graduated third in his class in 1888 and was assigned to the 4th Artillery Regiment, where he served until 1892.
 He graduated from the Military Academy in Belgium (1897) and then specialized in Italy.
 He served as Chief of Staff of the 2nd Brigade of the Sixth Bdina Infantry Division.
-On December 15, 1907, Kavanaliev was appointed chief of staff of the Fifth Danube Infantry Regiment.
+On 15 December 1907 Kavanaliev was appointed chief of staff of the Fifth Danube Infantry Regiment.
 In 1900 he married Elena Popova.
 He was promoted to the rank of major in May 1900, and to the rank of lieutenant colonel in 1904.
 In less than a year in 1907 he was commander of the 15th Lom Infantry Regiment in Belogradchik, and then was transferred to Ruse as Chief of Staff of the Fifth Danube Infantry Division, and a little later was promoted to the rank of colonel.